-The drain trap must be primed prior to furnace startup.
+The drain trap MUST be primed prior to furnace startup.
 To prime, fill the drain trap with water.
-This ensures proper furnace drainage upon startup and prohibits the possibility of flue gases escaping through the drain system.
-Air conditioning condensate may be drained into the furnace trap.
+This ensures proper furnace drainage upon startup and eliminates the possibility of flue gases escaping through the drain system.
 Please see requirements in Condensate Drain Lines & Drain Trap section.